Big Pigeon in Southwest Iowa

 • War of Attrition and German counteroffensives near the German border, September 1944–March 1945.

-• Breakout, conquest of western Germany, March– early May 1945.
+• Breakout over the Rhine River, conquest of western and southern Germany, March–8 May 1945.
 Meanwhile the Soviet Army advanced westward through eastern Germany.

 European Theater Overview